 Shinjuku Gyoen, National Garden and botanical park in Shinjuku, Japan

-The garden operates from Tuesday through Sunday between 9:30 and 16:00, with entrance fees of 500 yen for adults and 250 yen for students.
+The park opens from Tuesday through Sunday between 9:30 and 16:00, with entrance fees of 500 yen for adults and 250 yen for students.
+The three garden areas can be comfortably explored in one morning, with paths that are wheelchair accessible and suitable for strollers.

 Location: Naitōmachi